apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 F-statistic: 80.29 on 2 and 17 DF,  p-value: 2.182e-09
 ```

 These results looked good to me overall and aligned with the projections on [Baseball-Reference.com](https://www.baseball-reference.com/teams/PHI/2018.shtml).
-It was no surprise that these models would provide such significant results with high R-squareds, but I was not happy with the large errors.
 Making the equations provided by the regression output, we have:
 ```
-Run Scoreds = -753.88 + 2556.32*OBP + 1591.61*SLG
+Run Scored = -753.88 + 2556.32*OBP + 1591.61*SLG

 Runs Allowed = -796.3 + 2548.7*OOBP + 1652.0*OSLG